Inspection Response Records for Life Sciences

 The ladder measures whether a decision is reconstructable — not whether it was right.

-Your QMS proves the decision happened.
-The record proves why it was justified.
+A sound decision you can't prove reads the same as one you never fixed.
+Your QMS proves the decision happened — the record proves it was justified.

-Generate an Inspection Response Record →Already made one of these decisions?
+Generate the record behind the decision →Already made one of these decisions?

 CAPA Closure